61820/sesame/README.md

 Public key of app is recorded by opener.

 ### Opening
+Initial simplification - require phone app to be open and scan continually while app is open.

 The door is opened when the phone is close to the door.
 Similar to a badge, but it would be more useable if the phone could say in your pocket or bag.
 Public keys are used by the opener to authenticate the phone.

 When the app is open it is actively scanning for openers.